 Tips

-• Consider AI-generated REST APIs for smoother data exchange.
+• Explore AI-generated REST APIs for smoother data exchange.

 PHP and APIs Code